-Given the specific circumstances and location of the application property within the residential building of West Bay Court, which contains a number of permanent/long term residences which share a communal entrance, internal stair and hallway, the change of use of the applicant's ground floor flat as a one bedroom unit of short term self-catering holiday let accommodation is incompatible with, both individually and cumulatively with the 2 other flats also in use as holiday lets the subject of planning applications 23/00307/P and 23/00308/P, and harmful to, the amenity of the occupiers of the properties within the residential building of West Bay Court.
+Given the specific circumstances and location of the application property within the residential building of West Bay Court, which contains a number of permanent/long term residences which share a communal entrance, stairwell and hallway, the change of use of the applicant's first floor flat as a one bedroom unit of short term self-catering holiday let accommodation is incompatible with, both individually and cumulatively with the other 2 flats in use as holiday lets the subject of planning applications 23/00306/P and 23/00308/P, and harmful to the amenity of the occupiers of the other flatted properties within the residential building of West Bay Court.
 By having an unacceptable impact on local amenity, the proposal is contrary to part e) of Policy 30 of NPF4 and with Policy RCA1 of the adopted East Lothian Local Development Plan 2018.